Findomain/Findomain/docs/INSTALLATION.md

 The first step is get your Facebook application token.
 You need to create a Webhook, follow the next steps:

 1. Open https://developers.facebook.com/apps/
-2. Clic in "Create App", put the name that you want and send the information.
+2. Click in "Create App", put the name that you want and send the information.
 3. In the next screen, select "Configure" in the Webhooks option.
-4. Go to "Configuration" -> "Basic" and clic on "Show" in the "App secret key" option.
+4. Go to "Configuration" -> "Basic" and click on "Show" in the "App secret key" option.
 5. Now open in your browser the following URL: https://graph.facebook.com/oauth/access_token?client_id=your-app-id&client_secret=your-secret-key&grant_type=client_credentials

 **Note:** replace `your-app-id` by the number of your webhook identifier and `your-secret-key` for the key that you got in the 4th step.